 Disclosure of Accounting Policies (Amendments to PAS 1 and PFRS Practice Statement 2).
 The narrow-scope amendments PAS 1, Presentation of Financial Statements require entities to disclose material accounting policy information instead of significant accounting policies.
 The amendments also clarify the following: (1) accounting policy information may be material because of its nature, even if the related amounts are immaterial; (2) accounting policy is material if users of an entity's financial statements would need it to understand other material information in the statements; and (3) if an entity discloses immaterial accounting policy information, such information shall not obscure material accounting policy information.

-Further, the amendment provides several paragraphs to explain how an entity can identify material accounting policy information and to give examples of when accounting policy information is likely to be material.
+Further, the amendments provides several paragraphs to explain how an entity can identify material accounting policy information and to give examples of when accounting policy information is likely to be material.
 In addition, PFRS Practice Statement 2 has been amended by adding guidance and examples to explain and demonstrate the application of 'four-step materiality process' to accounting policy information in order to support the amendments to PAS 1.
+The amendments are applied prospectively.
+The amendments are effective for annual periods beginning on or after January 1, 2023, with earlier application permitted.
+Once the entity applies the amendments to PAS 1, it is also permitted to apply the amendments to PFRS Practice Statement 2.